aseemtim/myLibrary/README.md

 # myLibrary
 A simple library website to store info about books.

-Made this to learn about JavaScript prototype
+Made this to solidy my understanding about JavaScript class

 Future Implementation:
   * form